 3. Go for large, clear fonts in your online courses

 This is a very important, yet unfortunately often overlooked aspect of e-learning visual design.
 The fonts you use must be large and legible, and learners should not have any problems reading the text in your online course.
 It is advisable to go for fonts such as Times New Roman and Arial as they are clearly visible.
-To know more about using fonts in web-based courses, check this interesting post.

 4. See that you use contrasting visual elements